avpalugulla/docs-repo-template/internal-repo-tools/README.md

 have a new repository to add to Jenkins so they know to go accept the invitation to your repo on the service account.

+**Note:** Adding the service account lets Jenkins have access to your repo to publish your pages, comment on PRs with staging links, and send status updates on PRs.
+If you don't add it, Jenkins won't be able to publish your site.

 Take the relevant shell script files and the Jenkinsfile from this directory, and put them in the root of your repo.
 Replace the following elements in the files to match your repo: